Newbury Center, Ohio

 Newbury Center is an unincorporated community in Geauga County, in the U.S. state of Ohio.
-It is a rural suburb of Cleveland although given how much Cleveland and Newbury have both been shrinking lately, Newbury is further and further from becoming a genuine suburb.
+As the name suggests, it is located in the center of Newbury Township.
+Newbury Center is part of Greater Cleveland and the larger Cleveland–Akron–Canton Combined Statistical Area.

 History

 A variant name is Newbury.
 A post office called Newbury has been in operation since 1823.
 The name Newbury is derived from Newburyport, Massachusetts.